 Appointees to the ranks of senior research scientist/engineer/associate, principal research scientist/engineer/associate, and research scientist/engineer/associate will receive periodic reviews.
 The head of the department or laboratory/center director will be responsible for determining the most appropriate way to conduct periodic reviews and for assuring that they are carried out.
-Their purpose will be to determine whether the individual's appointment should be continued, either from the standpoint of the quality of his or her work or the further need for the individual's services.
+Their purpose will be to determine whether the individual's appointment should be continued, either from the standpoint of the quality of their work or the further need for the individual's services.
 The outcome of each review should be documented in writing, with a copy filed in the individual's personnel record.

 The requirement for a review at the end of a defined period does not preclude an earlier evaluation and decision on continuance, and, of course, frequent feedback on performance is encouraged.
 (Also see Sections 5.2.1 Principal Research Scientist, Principal Research Engineer, Principal Research Associate, 5.2.2 Research Scientist, Research Engineer, Research Associate, and 5.3.1 Senior Research Scientist, Senior Research Engineer, Senior Research Associate.)

 The limits on the principal and senior categories are guides and not precise limits.
 These limits will apply unless there are circumstances unique to the department or laboratory/center that warrant a higher limit.
 Exceptions should be recommended by the department head or laboratory/center director and the senior officer for the area and approved by the Provost, who will be responsible for monitoring the limits.